 In 2014, the LVPC published a report on housing in the Lehigh Valley.
 With over 1,000 surveys distributed over the phone, online and on paper, a few major trends were found.
-Neighborhood quality, safety, and convenience to work, leisure, or family were most cited as influencing housing choice.
+Neighborhood quality; safety; and convenience to work, leisure, or family were most cited as influencing housing choice.
 The most frequent reason for not owning a home was financial instability, from not being able to afford a down payment or qualify for a mortgage.
 Few reported issues with their current homes, and those that did cited concerns with bug infestation and broken doors or windows.
 Results imply those with disabilities are not able to easily access their current dwellings.
 In addition, most employed respondents traveled 16 to 30 minutes to work by car.
 Travel costs and traffic congestion were noted as transportation issues influencing job choice24.

 Housing instability can have detrimental effects on the health of individuals, families, and communities25.
 Eviction, or the legal process of a landlord removing a tenant from their property, is one form of housing instability that can seriously impact the wellbeing of the person or family being removed.
 Formal eviction, and even the threat or process of removal, has statistically significant negative consequences on both mental and physical health26.
 It is also intimately tied to other determinants of health like job security, schooling, and safety.
 Once a family has undergone eviction, the health side-effects can last for years27.
 As such, eviction rate, or the number of formal evictions as a factor of total occupied housing units, is an important metric of public health.
-We used the Eviction Lab's nation-wide database out of Princeton University to determine the eviction rate for each of the ten lowest income census tracts that our Quakertown campus services.
-Three of these ten tracts have higher eviction rates than the national average, and four are higher than Pennsylvania's.
-NC census tract 111 has an eviction rate more than double the state average (Figure 16).
+We used the Eviction Lab's nation-wide database out of Princeton University to determine the eviction rate for each of the ten lowest income census tracts that our Anderson campus services.
+Nine of these ten tracts have higher eviction rates than the national average, and all ten are higher than Pennsylvania's.
+Four of those tracts have eviction rates more than double the national average of 2.34%.
+Lehigh County census tracts 18, 10, 20, and 8 have respective eviction rates of 5.99%, 5.90%, 5.94%, and 5.30% (Figure 16).
 Unofficial, and often extra-legal, methods of eviction are common place in low income neighborhoods28, and thus these eviction rates might not fully encapsulate the actual housing instability of the census tracts reported.